Table of Contents

 Does the suspension affect the Welcome Corps program?

 Yes, the U.S. government paused all parts of the Welcome Corps program as part of its response to the president’s executive order.
 It stopped accepting new applications for sponsorship and processing open applications.
-Welcome Corps-sponsored refugees who were conditionally approved and had travel booked as of January 20, 2025 and had a strong reliance interest should still be processed and travel.

 I am an Afghan or Iraqi Special Immigrant Visa (SIV) applicant.
 Will the suspension or other Trump Administration changes affect my SIV application?